 Private Vehicle (2.00 hour(s))

 Enjoy a free day to explore Cusco or relax.
-Opt to go whitewater rafting, horseback riding or mountain biking.
+Opt to go whitewater rafting, mountain biking or get a massage.

-If you booked the Culinary Theme Pack, you will be picked up from your hotel at approx 12:30 and taken to a local market and restaurant to prepare and enjoy a traditional Peruvian meal.
+If you booked the Culinary Bundle, you will be picked up from your hotel at approx 12:30 and taken to a local market and restaurant to prepare and enjoy a traditional Peruvian meal.
 You will return back to your hotel around 16:00.

 Fly to Puerto Maldonado, deep in the lowlands of the Amazon Jungle.